lbeneyze/books/README.md

 # Introduction
 This page contains an overview of books that I have read and/or are planning to read.

-I started to appreciate book (e.g. Audiobooks) since I entered my thirties.
-It helps me to activate my brain, reflect and develop myself as a human being.
+I love reading and I'm disappointed that I don't have (take) time to read more.
+When I started with my own company in 2007, I realised that you have to learn your entire life if you want to progress.
+"Progress" doesn't mean to be the best, it means to gain new insights, to sense the world better.
+Next to the many online courses, continuously reading is big part of my lifelong learning journey.

 The ratings below are my personal ratings, based on how I experienced the book and how relevant it is to my day-to-day life.

 # Contribute
 I'm always open to be inspired with new reading materials.
+I'm instered in the topics that help become a better Data & Analytics Professionals.
+I'm reading books about: Product management, Software architecture, management and entrepreunarial skills in general.
-Feel free to send them to:
+If you have good ideas, feel free to send them to:
 [Lohic Beneyzet](mailto:lohic.beneyzet@gmail.com?subject=[GitHub%20books])

+# Advise
+If like me, you like/love reading, invest some time to become a fast reader.
+I recommend you to follow the course of Jonathan Levi on Udemy: https://www.udemy.com/course/become-a-superlearner-2-speed-reading-memory-accelerated-learning/

 ### Contents
   - [Read books](#read-books)